What is the USMLE?

 The final USMLE Step 3 assesses a physician’s ability to apply medical knowledge and clinical skills to the management of patient care.
 This includes understanding common medical conditions’ diagnosis, treatment, and management.

 The Step 3 exam is a two-day computer-based test comprising approximately 233 multiple-choice questions and 13 computer-based case simulations.
-The exam is divided into six 60-minute blocks, with a maximum of 40 questions per block.
+This USMLE exam divides into six 60-minute blocks, with a maximum of 40 questions per block.

 USMLE 1-1 Tutoring